astropy/astropy/docs/coordinates/solarsystem.rst

 .. note::
    Using JPL ephemerides requires that the `jplephem
    <https://pypi.org/project/jplephem/>`_ package be installed.
 This is
-   most conveniently achieved via ``pip install jplephem``, although whatever package management system you use might have it as well.
+   most conveniently achieved via ``python -m pip install jplephem``, although whatever package management system you use might have it as well.

 Two functions are provided; :func:`~astropy.coordinates.get_body` and :func:`~astropy.coordinates.get_body_barycentric`.